johnmichaelplatterLOPEZ/data-science-work/README.md

 # data-science-work
-This is collection my data wrangling, cleaning, analysis and visualization projects.
+This is a collection of my data wrangling, cleaning, analysis and visualization projects.

 Each folder above has a readme that explains the overview of the project and what each file contributes.